The City Wit: Date and performance

 one of Brome "earliest surviving" plays.
 It probably dates from c.
 1629–32.
 The acting company that premiered it is similarly unknown – though early in his career Brome was writing for the King's Men, the troupe that staged his The Northern Lass in 1629.
 City Wit, like Northern Lass, is unusually rich in music: in the former drama, the boy player filling the role of Crack sings no less than a dozen times.
 The title role of Constance in Northern Lass shows a comparable richness in music.
 It is not impossible that both plays were staged by the King's Men, and even that both musical roles were acted by the same vocally talented boy actor.

+A production of "The City Wit", directed by Lora Lassiter, was performed by Mary Baldwin University's Shakespeare & Performance Graduate Program in February, 2026.

 Genre and influences

 The City Wit fits securely into the subgenre of city comedy, and draws upon the rich tradition of earlier city comedies for many of its elements.
 One obvious debt is to Thomas Dekker and John Webster's Westward Ho (c.
 1604).
 In that play, the London merchant Justiniano faces business difficulties and a rocky marriage; he pretends to leave London but in fact remains in the city to assume various disguises to manipulate the other characters.
 Brome adopts this plot wholesale for City Wit.

 Given Brome's strong allegiance to the comedy of Ben Jonson, it is not surprising to find Jonsonian elements in the play too.
 In fact, City Wit has been termed Brome's "most overtly Jonsonian comedy."
 In Act III, scene i, Crack specifically compares the play's three charlatan characters, Master Crasy, himself, and Mistress Tryman, to Subtle, Face, and Doll in The Alchemist.

 In turn, Brome's derivative play spawned a derivation of its own: Restoration playwright George Powell's comedy A Very Good Wife, staged and printed in 1693, borrowed heavily from The City Wit and from Brome's The Court Beggar.